 As owners of Amada Senior Care Northern Colorado, Josh Zuieback and Jeff and Amy Culler are committed to consistently providing every client with the highest quality of personalized care.
 Amy Culler, a Registered Nurse, says, “As a nurse, I know what good quality care is, and I want to provide the best individual care to help seniors maintain their quality of life for as long as possible.
 My grandmother lived to be 95, and she was able to stay in her home until she was in her late eighties.
 I want to provide that for other families.”

-We are proud to serve seniors and their loved ones in Fort Collins, Longmont, Loveland, Greeley, Lafayette, Boulder, and other nearby communities.
+We are proud to serve seniors and their loved ones in Fort Collins, Longmont, Loveland, Greeley, Windsor, Johnstown, Wellington, and other nearby communities.

 We understand that helping a senior to flourish at home requires more than cooking and light housekeeping.
 By getting to know each of our clients and forming trusting relationships with them, we are able to enrich seniors’ lives and bring them joy by helping them do the things they love.

 At Amada Northern Colorado, we really do view ourselves, our clients, and their loved ones as part of one Amada family.
 We have learned through personal experience that the way a senior is cared for has a lasting impact on his or her loved ones.
 Our administrator, Lisa Olson, recalls, “When I was growing up, my grandparents had a live-in caregiver.
 They could not have stayed in their home without her.
 She really allowed my grandfather to be a husband and a grandpa, not my grandmother’s caregiver.
 That’s what we want to provide to our clients and their loved ones—let your family be family, and let us take on the rest.”